Mirabloom/MHM-Must-Have-Music-/User guide.md

 ## This is the User Guide for out MHM (Must Have Music) application

-The first thing the user sees when the enters the apllication is the Home Page
+The first thing the user sees when the enters the apllication is the Home Page.

 <img src="./SVG Pages/HOME UNREGISTERED USER.svg">

 As an unregistered user you can access some of the features like view pulic playlists, search for a song by song name or artist, listen to music and view song details.